ericwtlin/ssr/readme.md

-# ShadowsocksR and aumatical configurations
+# ShadowsocksR and automatical configurations

 ## ShadowsocksR
 ./ShadowsocksR is downloaded from https://github.com/shadowsocksrr/shadowsocksr